Safro94/urban-challenge/README.md

 ## Description

 This project was built for a coding challenge.
-The client is a CRA React + Typescript application.
+The application is a CRA React + Typescript application.
 This project uses Styled Components for the styles.

 ## Folder structure